-- Server DB - You can use it to configure three logical databases on Server: system, realm, and profiling.
+- Server DB - You can use it to configure three logical databases in Server: system, realm, and profiling.
 The system database holds resources of the global server scope, such as server.properties and global NLS.
 The realm database holds information of folders, nodes, versions, the security system, and the completed table.
 The profiling database holds server runtime related information.

 - Cluster - You can use it to set up groups of servers in a clustered environment.

-- E-mail Server - You can use it to set up the linkage to your SMTP server to enable sending report results and notifications via emails.
+- E-mail Server - You can use it to set up the linkage to your SMTP server to enable sending report results and notifications via e-mails.

 - Advanced - You can use it to specify a miscellaneous set of options and settings.

-You can edit global NLS for all reports and NLS for resources in the resource tree.
+It allows you to edit global NLS for all reports and NLS for resources in the resource tree.

 It provides other administration tasks.